 This homemade Cinnamon Roll French Toast Casserole is easy to make and tastes amazing!
 Here’s my review of the Tasty Video on making this yummy casserole in your own home!

 What are you to do when you post one of those awesome Tasty videos on your Facebook page and it gets a lot of comments on the recipe?
 Make it yourself and review it, of course!

-This past week I posted a Cinnamon Roll French Toast Casserole video that had over 2 million shares, and 106,000 comments – and you all had something to say on my post, as well!
-Some liked it and thought it was perfect, others thought it was too soggy and a waste.
+Well, some people liked it and thought it was perfect, while others thought it was too soggy and a waste.
 I thought it looked delicious and set out to form my own opinion by making it for my family!

 Cinnamon Roll French Toast Casserole